Technology Management MS

 |TMGT 599||Technology Management Practicum||3|

-12 semester hours from the following approved elective courses:
+12 semester hours from the following approved elective courses or specified options:

 |ACCT 501||Accounting for Managers||3|